Erobober/less-vs-sass/README.md

 }
 ```

-This next example shows just how easy a Sass mixin looks with `if` statements.
+This next example shows just how easy `if` statements can be in Sass.
 This mixin determines it's border radius based on the width of the column:

 ```css
 @mixin column($width) {